gloveboxes/altair_8800_docs/docs/04-Cloud-services/08-Start-cloud-connected-Altair.md

 # Add cloud services

-The following steps assume you have followed the [Start standalone Altair](../50-Deploy-Altair.md) guide and you are currently running the Altair Docker image in standalone mode.
+The following steps assume you have followed the [Deploy the Altair](../50-Deploy-Altair.md) guide and you are currently running the Altair Docker image in standalone mode.

 ## Stop the Altair docker container